March 21

 Lindie Turley

-When I first experienced this sacred work—both hearing it and participating in it—I was profoundly moved.
-It stirred something in me that led to a deep and lasting love for this music.
-It has impacted my life, my relationships, and most importantly, my understanding of Jesus Christ and His boundless love for each of us.
+When I first experienced this sacred work – both as a listener and as a participant – I was profoundly moved.
+It awakened in me a deep and lasting love for this music.
+More than that, it has shaped my life, strengthened my relationships, and deepened my understanding of Jesus Christ and His boundless love for each of us.

-Whether this is your first time attending a performance or your tenth, I truly believe tonight will become a cherished memory—one that inspires you to draw closer to the Savior and become a more devoted disciple of Jesus Christ.
+Whether this is your first time attending or your tenth, I believe tonight can become a cherished memory—one that draws you closer to the Savior and inspires greater devotion to Him.

-As you listen tonight, I invite you to reflect on the message and the feelings this music brings.
-Let them settle in your heart.
-Then consider how you can share that light — with your family, your neighbors, and your community.
-The world needs the hope we experience tonight.
+As you listen tonight, reflect on the message and feelings this music brings.
+Let them settle into your heart—and then share that light with others.

 — Lindie Turley, WMCA President